-My focus for many years centered on highly technical texts.
-The kind which, if you’re reading them quickly, you aren’t really reading them.
+My focus for many years centered on highly technical texts, the kind which, if you're trying to read them quickly, you aren't really reading them.

 As my interests have broadened I've become more curious about techniques for reading with more speed.
 Over the past couple of years I've learned about and begun to practice speed reading, and recently discovered a typographically oriented technique called bionic reading.

 As far as I have .earned about and practiced it, speed reading consists largely in learning to see words as pictures, and turning off the internal narrator what wants to process language at the speed of sounding things out, or speaking it to oneself.
 I've practiced this with the app ReadQuick and the speed reading feature on Instapaper.

 Thus far the pace of my reading seems to have increased with moderate practice, particularly wrt newslike content and general analysis.